AminMal/stgin/README.md

     ```

 # Query Parameters
+* When to define?

+  Define query parameter specifications only for mandatory and non-empty query parameter expectations.

 * How to define?

   When defining a route, you can specify which query params of what type the route should expect.
 If a request could not satisfy the expected queries, it will be rejected by the route and will be passed into the next route and so on.